TalTech-HPC-Centre/user-guides-source/docs/software.md

 [MFEM](https://mfem.org/) is a free, lightweight, scalable C++ library for finite element methods.

-#### code_aster and Salome-meca
+#### code-aster and Salome-meca

-Code_Aster is a free finite element analysis software, which is developed by EDF.
+Code-Aster is a free finite element analysis software, which is developed by EDF.
 It is used for planning power plants.
-Salome-meca is a version of code_aster integrated into the CAD software Salome.
+Salome-meca is a version of code-aster integrated into the CAD software Salome.
 Modules for both are in the `rocky8` module list.
 They are currently to be considered experimental.
 For use with a GUI, the OnDemand login to the cluster is recommended (please note the runtime limitation).